kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 ### 4.1 Phase 1 (July 1st - August 15th)

-1. Engage in discussions with the project mentor and the community to finalize the development details.
+- Engage in discussions with the project mentor and the community to finalize the development details.

-2. Further refine the workflow of the MDIL-SS testing task, including the relationships between different components and modules.
+- Further refine the workflow of the MDIL-SS testing task, including the relationships between different components and modules.

-3. Develop the test environment, including datasets and model metrics.
+- Develop the test environment, including datasets and model metrics.

-4. Begin the development of the base model encapsulation for the test algorithms.
+- Begin the development of the base model encapsulation for the test algorithms.

 ### 4.2 Phase 2 (August 16th - September 30th)

-1. Summarize the progress of Phase 1 and generate relevant documentation.
+- Summarize the progress of Phase 1 and generate relevant documentation.

-2. Complete the remaining development tasks, including models, test reports, etc.
+- Complete the remaining development tasks, including models, test reports, etc.

-3. Generate initial algorithm evaluation reports.
+- Generate initial algorithm evaluation reports.

-4. Engage in discussions with the project mentor and the community to further supplement and improve the project.
+- Engage in discussions with the project mentor and the community to further supplement and improve the project.

-5. Organize the project code and related documentation, and merge them into the Ianvs repository.
+- Organize the project code and related documentation, and merge them into the Ianvs repository.

-6. Upon merging into the repository, explore new research areas and produce additional outcomes based on this project (e.g., research papers).
+- Upon merging into the repository, explore new research areas and produce additional outcomes based on this project.